nintymiles/nintymiles.github.io/_posts/2016-06-14-learning-notes.md

 - NSURLSessionDownloadDelegate—Defines delegate methods to handle task-level events specific to download tasks
 - NSURLSessionStreamDelegate—Defines delegate methods to handle task-level events specific to stream tasks

+## NSURLSessionTask
+The NSURLSessionTask class is the **base** class for tasks in a URL session. **Tasks are always part of a session**; you create a task by calling one of the task creation methods on an NSURLSession object.
+The method you call determines the type of task.

+URL sessions provide three types of tasks: data tasks, upload tasks, and download tasks.
+These tasks are instances of the `NSURLSessionDataTask`, `NSURLSessionUploadTask`, `NSURLSessionDownloadTask`, `NSURLSessionStreamTask` **subclasses** of `NSURLSessionTask`, respectively.

+- Data tasks request a resource, returning the server’s response as one or more NSData objects in memory.
+They are supported in default, ephemeral, and shared sessions, but are not supported in background sessions.

+- Upload tasks are like data tasks, except that they make it easier to provide a request body so you can upload data before retrieving the server’s response.
+Additionally, upload tasks are supported in background sessions.

+- Download tasks download a resource directly to a file on disk.
+Download tasks are supported in any type of session.

+- Stream tasks **establish a TCP/IP connection** from a host name and port or a net service object.  验证链接和服务端口

+After you create a task, you start it by calling its ***resume*** method.
+The session then maintains a strong reference to the task until the request **finishes** or **fails**; you do not need to maintain a reference to the task unless it is useful to do so for your app’s internal bookkeeping purposes.